REANNZ/tuakiri-doc/identity_providers/configuring_an_idp_for_edugain.md

 The actual declaration of support for R&S will be part of the joining request sent to Tuakiri as per the instructions in the [eduGAIN Information Pack](../edugain_resources/edugain_information_pack.html#request-to-join-edugain).

-# SIRTFI
+# SIRTFIv2

-SIRTFI (Security Incident Response Trust Framework for Federated Identity) is a lightweight framework to request and provide security incident response assistance, publish security incident contact information and review security incident capability.
+SIRTFIv2 (Security Incident Response Trust Framework for Federated Identity Version 2) is a lightweight framework to request and provide security incident response assistance, publish security incident contact information and review security incident capability.

-For IdPs, SIRTFI is a requirement for joining eduGAIN.
-Organisations self-assess against the SIRTFI criteria and then self-assert SIRTFI.
+For IdPs, SIRTFIv2 is a requirement for joining eduGAIN.
+Organisations self-assess against the SIRTFIv2 criteria and then self-assert SIRTFIv2.
 They also have to provide a security contact - which should be a role-based email address, not personal.

 *   The security contact should be provided by adding the contact as a `security` contact of the IdP in the Tuakiri Federation Registry.
-*   The step of self-asserting SIRTFI is included in the request to join eduGAIN as per the instructions in the [eduGAIN Information Pack](../edugain_resources/edugain_information_pack.html#request-to-join-edugain).
+*   The step of self-asserting SIRTFIv2 is included in the request to join eduGAIN as per the instructions in the [eduGAIN Information Pack](../edugain_resources/edugain_information_pack.html#request-to-join-edugain).

-For more information, please see the [eduGAIN Information Pack](../edugain_resources/edugain_information_pack.html#sirtfi) and the [REFEDS SIRTFI documentation](https://refeds.org/sirtfi).
+For more information, please see the [eduGAIN Information Pack](../edugain_resources/edugain_information_pack.html#sirtfiv2) and the [REFEDS SIRTFI documentation](https://refeds.org/sirtfi).

 # Logo